 Public Sector Innovation: A Review of the Literature.
 Report prepared for the Australian National Audit Office: Canberra.
 2009 Suppl_Literature_Review

 Fostering creativity and innovation in cooperative federalism – the uncertainty and risk dimensions.
 In, Critical Reflections on Australian Public Policy.
 Australia New Zealand School of Government (ANZSOG).
 Monograph.
 2009 ANZSOG book chapter

 A Bibliometric Analysis of Australia’s International Research Collaboration in Science, Engineering and Technology: Analytical Methods and Initial Findings.
 Forum for European-Australian Science and Technology cooperation.
 FEAST Discussion Paper 1/09.
 2009 Matthews_Bibliometric2009

 How Intangible Networks Can Boost the Innovation Odds.
-Chapter in The Human Dimension to Innovation.
+Chapter in Inside-the-Innovation-Matrix.
 Australian Business Foundation.
 With Bob Frater.
 2008

 Science and Innovation Policy and the New (and Old) Economics of Creativity.
 Cultural Science.
 Vol (1) No.1.
 ISSN 1836-0416.
 Cultural Sci Vol 1(1)

 Energy Research and Development in Australia 2008 – A Statistical Profile of Expenditure.
 Report prepared for the Department of Resources, Energy and Tourism.
 Canberra.
 Sole author.
 2008